Aulus Gellius: Life

-The only source for the life of Aulus Gellius is the details recorded in his writings.
+The only source for the life of Aulus Gellius are the details recorded in his own writings.
 Internal evidence points to Gellius having been born between AD 125 and 128.
 He was of good family and connections, and he was probably born and certainly brought up in Rome.
 He attended the Pythian Games in the year 147, and resided for a considerable period in Athens.
 Gellius studied rhetoric under Titus Castricius and Sulpicius Apollinaris; philosophy under Calvisius Taurus and Peregrinus Proteus; and enjoyed also the friendship and instruction of Favorinus, Herodes Atticus, and Fronto.

 He returned to Rome, where he held a judicial office.
 He was appointed by the praetor to act as an umpire in civil causes, and much of the time which he would gladly have devoted to literary pursuits was consequently occupied by judicial duties.

 Attic Nights

-Gellius' only known work is the Attic Nights (Noctes Atticae), which takes its name from having been begun during the long nights of a winter which he spent in Attica.
+Gellius's only known work is the Attic Nights (Noctes Atticae), which takes its name from having been begun during the long nights of a winter which he spent in Attica.
 He afterwards continued it in Rome.
 It is compiled out of an Adversaria, or commonplace book, in which he had jotted down everything of unusual interest that he heard in conversation or read in books, and it comprises notes on grammar, geometry, philosophy, history and many other subjects.
 One story is the fable of Androcles, which is often included in compilations of Aesop's fables, but was not originally from that source.
 Internal evidence led Leofranc Holford-Strevens to date its publication in or after AD 177.

 The work, deliberately devoid of sequence or arrangement, is divided into twenty books.
 All have survived except the eighth, of which only the index survives.
 The Attic Nights are valuable for the insight they afford into the nature of the society and pursuits of those times, and for its many excerpts from works of lost ancient authors.

 The Attic Nights found many readers in antiquity.
-Writers who used this compilation include Apuleius, Lactantius, Nonius Marcellus, Ammianus Marcellinus, the anonymous author of the Historia Augusta, Servius, and Augustine; but most notable is how Gellius' work was mined by Macrobius, "who, without mentioning his name, quotes Gellius verbatim throughout the Saturnalia, and is thus of the highest value for the text".
+Writers who used this compilation include Apuleius, Lactantius, Nonius Marcellus, Ammianus Marcellinus, the anonymous author of the Historia Augusta, Servius, and Augustine; but most notable is how Gellius's work was mined by Macrobius, "who, without mentioning his name, quotes Gellius verbatim throughout the Saturnalia, and is thus of the highest value for the text".